ChristopherNeill/clirmgen/README1.md

         ​
         ## Description
         ​
-        This is a command line interface that is invoked with node to create a readme for your project on the fly ​
+        This is a program written in javascript invoked by the node command to generate a readme for your project on the fly ​
         ## Table of Contents
         * [Installation](#installation)